dubrod/Brash-UI/README.md

 ### Browser Support

-> Native support.
+> Native support ONLY.
 You're welcome to add your favorite Polyfill.

  - Windows 10